RaoMuhammadUmar/Apple-stock-Analysis/README.md

 ---

+## 💻 Quick Start
+To run the analysis locally:
+1. Clone the repo: `git clone https://github.com`
+2. Install dependencies: `pip install pandas numpy matplotlib seaborn statsmodels prophet tensorflow`
+3. Open `apple stock market prediction.ipynb` in Jupyter or Colab.

 ## 🤝 Acknowledgments
-Special thanks to **Alankar Jain** (NextToken) for providing the AI infrastructure to host the interactive version of this analysis.
+Special thanks to **Alankar Jain** (NextToken) for reaching out and providing the AI infrastructure to host the interactive version of this analysis.

 ## 📜 Conclusion
 While ARIMA provides a strong statistical baseline, the LSTM model excels at tracking non-linear movements, and Prophet offers the best interpretability regarding market seasonality.